General

 Art and the life.
 George J. Cox.

+Art of animal drawing.
+Ken Hultgren.

 Art of responsive drawing.
 Nathan Goldstein.

 Art students’ anatomy.
+Edmond J. Farris.

 Artistic anatomy.
-Dr.
+Dr. Paul Richer.

 Artist’s complete guide to drawing the head.
+William L. Maughan.

 Artist’s complete guide to figure drawing.
+Anthony Ryder.

 The atlas of animal anatomy for artists.
 W. Ellenberger.

-expression.
+Atlas of facial expression.
 Stephen Rogers Peck.

 Atlas of human anatomy for the artist.
 Stephen Rogers Peck.